melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 angler-reported area fished did not affect the final result, so we retained all data for this analysis.

-We modeled CPUE (vermilion per angler trip) using a Bayesian negative binomial regression with subregion (defined as CRFS districts, see Table \@ref(tab:number-trips)) as a qualitative covariate and pooling data across years 2016-2019.
+We modeled CPUE (vermilion rockfish per angler trip) using a Bayesian negative binomial regression with subregion (defined as CRFS districts, see Table \@ref(tab:number-trips)) as a qualitative covariate and pooling data across years 2016-2019.
 Including the subregion covariate reduced AIC by 2270 points relative to the null (intercept-only) model.
 CPUE in the Wine District subregion was lower than the other subregions in the model
 (Table \@ref(tab:rel-cpue)).
 When CPUE is multiplied by the percentage of habitat area north of \CapeM latitude, the expected percentage of the stock that occurs north of Cape Mendocino is 4.4% (Table \@ref(tab:rel-cpue)).